 Finally, there are organizations that exist to help cancer patients get to and from treatment centers when traveling.
 One of the best is the Corporate Angel Network, based in White Plains, New York.
 It helps those with cancer, or those donating bone marrow for cancer patients, travel to and from treatments, consultations and checkups.
 If you can walk onto a private jet without assistance and will not require life support or emergency medical care on board, you are eligible for the services of this organization.
 You will save time and money by avoiding the elevated prices and bureaucratic policies of commercial airlines, as well as the crowds at airports and on uncomfortable commercial planes.
 You will be able to travel with a companion.
 To get in touch, call (914) 328-1313 or e-mail firstname.lastname@example.org.

-There are many Web sites designed to assist travelers with health concerns.
-A good place to start is: http://www.travelhealthline.com
+There are many Web sites designed to assist travelers with health concerns, most can be found through a google search, but one good place to start is: www.travelhealthline.com.